-Dyslexia is a disorder that most people don’t know much about, so, on Dyslexia Day, at NeuronUP we take the opportunity to raise a little more awareness about this disorder and thus support the people who suffer from it.
+Dyslexia is a disorder about which most people do not have much knowledge, which is why, on Dyslexia Day, at NeuronUP we take the opportunity to raise a little more awareness about this disorder and thus support the people who suffer from it.

 The dyslexia affects between 10% and 15% of the population.
-However, the main problem of this disorder occurs in the child population (developmental dyslexia), since in our country íucation is basí on reading and writing, and it is here that these people present the greatest difficulties.
+However, the main problem of this disorder occurs in the child population (developmental dyslexia), since, in our country education is based on literacy, and it is here where these people present the greatest problems.

 But…, what is dyslexia?

-The dyslexia is a disorder that is genetically transmittí, which is basí on the difficulty learning reading and writing.
-In addition, this disorder is not due to a deficit in intelligence quotient nor to visual or auditory problems but seems to originate from an alteration in neurodevelopment.
+The dyslexia is a disorder that is genetically transmitted and is characterized by difficulty learning to read and write.
+In addition, this disorder is not due to an intellectual quotient deficit nor to visual or auditory problems but rather appears to originate from an alteration in neurodevelopment.

 Characteristics